 Sintra National Palace, a beautiful 16th century palace that is a UNESCO World Heritage Site.
 This is where the Portuguese Royal Family formerly spent their summers; the fairy tale town is located in the hills of the Sintra Mountains.

 Located on the Douro River in Northern Portugal, Porto is one of Europe’s oldest cities, and was declared a UNESCO World Heritage Site in 1996.
 Lovers of the arts will be spoilt for choice in Porto.
 Visit the Rua Miguel Bombard, home to many of the city’s galleries and the Palacio da Bolsa do Porto (the stock exchange building) – one of the most attractive buildings in the city.
-A city break to Porto is perfect for those looking for looking for a quick and cultural Portuguese escape; or if you have more time, you can commence a Douro River Cruise from Porto.
+A city break to Porto is perfect for those looking for a quick and cultural Portuguese escape.

 Another way to discover the top sights in Portugal is with a relaxing Douro river cruise.
 One of the highlights is to see the lovely town of Pinhao and its famous train station decorated with blue and white tiles which is known as ‘azulejos’ a form of Portuguese tile work which is often seen throughout the country on various buildings.

 The “Cradle of the Portuguese Nation”, Guimarães historic medieval centre is incredibly well preserved and it was the first capital of Portugal.